 Deanna Hence, Assistant Professor of Atmospheric Sciences at the University of Illinois Urbana-Champaign, and member of the I-GUIDE Executive Team, is a co-author of the chapter on Climate Trends within the Fifth National Climate Assessment.

 The latest cutting-edge research and publications from the NSF I-GUIDE Team.
-Click on the cards to view the full articles.

 This recent paper by authors from the University of Illinois at Urbana-Champaign and Stanford University unveils that international trade fosters transboundary synergistic effects, with non-neighboring trade partners playing a crucial role in amplifying these synergies.
 Conversely, nature-induced flows like river flow, ocean currents, and air flow highlight the importance of geographical proximity in fostering cooperation among neighboring countries.